-Annual volunteer training workshops for Plankhouse and Education positions are held in April of each year, before the Plankhouse and Education programs begin.
+Annual volunteer training workshops for Plankhouse and Education positions are held in April and August of each year, before the Plankhouse and Education programs begin.
 If you have missed the annual training, but are interested in being a refuge volunteer, please contact Refuge Volunteer Coordinator Josie Finley at Josie_Finley@fws.gov or call (360) 887-4106, and she can get you set up with an alternative training plan.

 Cultural Education/Cathlapotle Plankhouse (April through October)

 Plankhouse Docent: Staff the Plankhouse for 4-hour shifts on weekends, noon to 4:00pm, or with pre-scheduled groups.
 There are many displays, activities, special programs and presentations during the weekends, including Artist-In-Residence (AIR), Second Sundays, and workshops all spring and summer.
 An in-depth training will be provided.
 Typical commitment is one shift per month.